cosmos/cosmos/WHITEPAPER.md

 ### Overcoming Forks and Censorship Attacks

-Due to the definition of a block commit, any ⅓+ coalition of voting power can halt the blockchain by not broadcasting their votes.
+Due to the definition of a block commit, any ⅓+ coalition of voting power can halt the blockchain by going offline or not broadcasting their votes.
 Such a coalition can also censor particular transactions by rejecting blocks that include these transactions, though this would result in a significant proportion of block proposals to be rejected, which would slow down the rate of block commits of the blockchain, reducing its utility and value.
 The malicious coalition might also broadcast votes in a trickle so as to grind blockchain block commits to a near halt, or engage in any combination of these attacks.
 Finally, it can cause the blockchain to fork, by double-signing or violating the locking rules.

 If a global active adversary were also involved, it can partition the network in such a way that it may appear that the wrong subset of validators were